Skip to content

 What is the difference between an ODE and a DAE?

-• What makes this model a DAE instead of ODEs?
+• What makes this model a DAE instead of ODE?

 When you have written down all the equations in the model file, it is time to simulate the model and plot the results.